sematic-ai/sematic/docs/upgrades.md

-For purposes of this discussion, "client" generally refers to the code installed with your pip package, which applies to how your source code interacts with the Server API via our SDK, including how remote resolution jobs interact with that Server API.
+For purposes of this discussion, "client" generally refers to the code installed with your pip package, which applies to how your source code interacts with the Server API via our SDK, including how remote runner jobs interact with that Server API.

 You will always want to upgrade the server before upgrading the pip package.
 If the server is being upgraded to a version that still supports the version being